Jordan Blake

 Jordan wasn’t looking for a connection.
 He didn’t want anything meaningful.
 Not tonight, not ever, if he could help it.
 He was a fiction dressed up in charisma.
 People liked the version of him they saw on TV, in interviews, on book jackets.
-He gave people what they wanted: clever quotes, charming smiles, the illusion of intimacy.
-But no one ever got past the surface.
-He wasn’t looking for anything tonight except a buffer from the quiet.
-Something to silence the corners of his mind that got too loud when he was alone.
+He gave people what they wanted; clever quotes, charming smiles, the illusion of intimacy.
+Tonight, he’d meet a new casual fling to break up the usual cycle.
 A beautiful girl with soft skin and forgettable stories.
 A few drinks.
 A cab ride.
 An exit.
-That was all.

 The mic gave a low pop as someone stepped onto the small stage.
-Jordan heard the voice before he turned.
-Loud, practiced, the kind of bar host who’d done this a hundred times with just enough energy to keep the room leaning in.
+He heard the voice before he turned.
+Loud and practiced, the kind of bar host who’d done this a hundred times with just enough energy to keep the room engaged.

 “Alright, folks, settle in,” the host said, his voice booming through the speakers.
 A few chairs scraped against the floor as heads turned toward the stage.
 “We’ve got a full list tonight, but I want to take a second for this next act.
 Because listen, this one’s been chasing me down since the snow melted.”

 Mild laughter rippled through the bar.
 Jordan shot a quick glance over his shoulder at the man on the stage.
 The stage was a small square platform beneath a single spotlight.
-It was spotless and almost reverent.
-Just a mic stand, an amp, and a stool.
-Jordan felt the low buzz of conversation around him fade a bit as the anticipation rose, even if only a little.
-He barely paid attention.
-He wasn’t here for the music, at least not for the kind of music that made people chase after someone.
+It was spotless and almost reverent, just a mic stand, an amp, and a stool.

 There was a slight pause, and then a breath at the mic, lighter than the host’s voice.

-“Hi,” the warm, young voice rode a beat of silence.
+“Hi,” the warm voice rode a beat of silence.
 “I wasn’t sure I’d get to play tonight.
-So I just want to say thanks to The Rookery.”
+So I just want to say thanks to Frank and The Rookery.”
 The tone was confident, but only on the surface.
 Tempered, almost practiced, like someone who had said these words in their head a thousand times but had never spoken them out loud.
-Jordan could hear the smile behind the words.
 “And… to whoever’s still sober enough to listen.”

 Jordan turned his head again, more intrigued than he’d anticipated.
 He didn’t turn all the way, just enough to see the kid.

 The guy on stage wasn’t at all what he had expected.
 He was scrawny, almost painfully so, with a wiry frame that made him seem like he might fall over if a strong gust of wind hit him.
-His black, messy hair fell just over his forehead, a little too long, the kind of unkempt look that screamed ‘I don’t care’ but also ‘I care too much’.
-He wore a bright, graphic t-shirt with a bold, abstract design; neon pink and electric blue swirled together, paired with light blue jeans and white sneakers with rainbow-colored laces.
+His raven hair had an unkempt look that screamed ‘I don’t care’ but also ‘I care too much’.
+He wore a bright, graphic t-shirt with a bold, abstract design, neon pink and electric blue swirled together, paired with light blue jeans and white sneakers with rainbow-colored laces.
 A few bracelets circled his wrist, each one different.

 Strange choice of clothing.
 A bit too loud, and a little too flamboyant.
 Jordan registered it with mild irritation, the way one might wince at an off-key note.
 It wasn’t offensive, just... unnecessary.
 A little embarrassing, even.